Getting your audience to subscribe to your mailing list isn’t enough. A large audience will only benefit you if they’re opening the newsletters.

 If their reason for unsubscribing is different from the one listed, you can request the reader to type it out.
 Sometimes, a simple message can help you win unsubscribing clients back.

-For example, a message like, ‘we hate to see you leave’ can appeal to a reader’s conscience, causing them to change their mind.
+For example, a message like, ‘We hate to see you leave’ can appeal to a reader’s conscience, causing them to change their mind.
 As such, it’s advisable to provide your subscribers with the option of staying signed up in case they change their minds at the last minute.
 Doing so helps you enhance your email newsletter open rate as well.

 11. Proofread Your Email Newsletters

 Misinformation and grammar errors can lower your email newsletter open rate significantly.
 You may have heard some people say bad grammar is a turnoff.
 That’s not a risk you want to take with your subscribers.
-Thus, it’d be best if you took time to read and reread your newsletter thoroughly before sending it.
+Thus, it’d be best if you took the time to read and reread your newsletter thoroughly before sending it.

 As you do that, ensure you use correct grammar and include accurate information in your content.
 If unsure of your proofreading prowess, you can leverage numerous proofreading tools.